pdelefos/Range-Slider/README.md

 <script src="https://rawgit.com/fifiblop/doubleRangeSlider/master/rangeSlider.js"></script>
 ```

-The first line will include basic css code to display the range slider.
+The first line will include the basic CSS code to display the range slider.
-The second will include the js to display current value of the range slider.
+The second will include the Javascript to display the current value of the range slider.

 ### Range slider